im-samz/functions-quickstart-dotnet-azd-timer/# Feedback and issues.md

 ## Suggestions
 1. Add a .sln file at the root.
 Agent mode can do this.
-1. Suggest flag to run time immediately
+1. Suggest flag to run timer immediately